-At the Big West Conference two weeks back, past District Governor Laura Day led a plenary session with the Rotaract leaders aross the western U.S. and the other countries attending on "Why Rotaracters Should Join Rotary."
+At the Big West Rotaract Conference hosted at UC Berkeley in Oct., 2013, past District Governor Laura Day led a plenary session with the Rotaract leaders aross the western U.S. and the other countries attending on "Why Rotaracters Should Join Rotary."
 With audience participation, they developed a list which is currently being circulated to all Rotaract clubs entitled "What's In It for Me".
 Take a long at it below.
 Those who work with New Generations have urged Rotary leaders - at the RI and other conferences - to be thinking about what their clubs actually offer younger adults.
 How does our club stack up with what the Rotaracters are looking for, as indicated in the list below?

 Click HERE to read more.

 Posted by Frederick Collignon on Jul 11, 2014